 1. Review existing solutions.

 Identify the level of interoperability you want to achieve for your entity and try to find out where it is now and the distance it needs to cross.
 Instead of entirely replacing existing infrastructure, it’s reasonable to try to expand the interoperability and squeeze maximum benefits out of it.
-Conduct a thorough technical review of the existing hardware, software, applications, databases, and other computer systems, as well as the processes, to understand how your data points touch the patient experience and flow into each other.

 2. Engage experts.